Norman Tolk

-Norman Henry Tolk (born January 9, 1938) is an American physicist and musician.
+Norman Henry Tolk (January 9, 1938 – June 20, 2026) was an American physicist and musician.

 Life

 Tolk was born in Idaho Falls, Idaho.
 He grew up in a Mormon and Protestant family.
 He majored in physics at Harvard College, graduating in 1960, and earned his Ph.D. in atomic physics from Columbia University in 1966.
-Currently he is a Professor of Physics and Astronomy at Vanderbilt University.
+Recently he was a Professor of Physics and Astronomy at Vanderbilt University.
 For all his life Tolk has been a Mormon.
 His daughter-in-law is Astrid S. Tuminez, president of Utah Valley University.
+Tolk died on June 20, 2026, at the age of 88.

 Physics

 Ever since second grade, Tolk wanted to become a physicist.
 After earning his degrees at Columbia and Harvard, he worked at AT&T Bell Laboratories in New Jersey.
 He brought the Free-electron laser to Vanderbilt.
 In 1987, he got the Alexander von Humboldt Award and as a result researched at Free University of Berlin.